www.networx.com

 Photo: KMS Woodworks

 The decision to reface rather than replace may lie in the hardware and quality of your cabinets.
 If your drawer slides are creaky, loose or wobbly, or if your cabinets are no longer square and true, complete new cabinets may be needed.
-I have seen dozens of cabinets that were made from simple particle board, and once wet due to some old leak, have been reduced to crumbling ruins of sawdust.
-Spending money to re-face cabinets of this quality may not be the best choice.
+I have seen dozens of cabinets that were made from simple particleboard, and once wet due to some old leak, have been reduced to crumbling ruins of sawdust.
+Spending money to reface cabinets of this quality is not a wise investment.

 Types of Veneer